Other than Sarkis (post to come) Baraka is my only go-to place where the food is consistently scrumptious.

 Liquado favorites- Melonverde with cilantro, melon, and lemonade & Salma with maracuya, mint, and celery.

 The only negative thing I have to say is that there’s no alcohol!
 Baraka is a place focused solely on healthy fresh food and drinks and apparently wine and beer don’t fall under that category.
 It’s probably for the best, otherwise I’d be in big trouble.
 Service is friendly and the place stays busy.
 I like to go during the weekday mornings and early afternoons when it’s not so jammin’.
 The sunny terraza is always pleasant along with the shaded side-walk tables if you’re into outdoor dining on a lovely cobblestone street.
 Baraka you are my fave!

-Update- Baraka is serving wine and beer. :D
+Update- Baraka is serving wine and craft beer (Broeders, actually!). :D

 martes a domingo 9- 21h